 Other Garrus Armor Pieces

 Lumping the remaining armor pieces into one post in no way implies they were much less complex than the carapace itself!
 In fact, the main reason I'm covering them in one single post is because I was getting down to the wire and only occasionally remembering to stop and get pictures.
-I'm sorry about that, so if you're interested in more details about how I made a particular piece, feel free to ask.

 Like the carapace armor, I started by studying and sketching the various parts of Garrus' armor, and coming up with ideas for how to build them.
 For example, the bottom middle drawing there has an idea I ended up using for the back of the shin armor pieces, making one of the leg spurs part of the pattern.